3mdeb/fwupd-bsd-documentation/dragonflybsd/testing-theory/dragonflybsd_regression_Q&A.md

 is needed.
 It seems that API will be compatible so one might work after updating EFI-specific including having the form like `dev/efi/efi.h`.

-Most propably for ESRT tables test we will use `kenv` tool.

 Features to be added:

 * efi_append_variable() - appends data of size to the variable specified by guid